Aston Villa 1–7 Arsenal (1935): Records

-Drake's seven goals equalled the total Jimmy Ross was alleged to have scored in a game for Preston North End against Stoke City in 1888, though it was not until years later it was established that Ross had only scored four.
+Drake's seven goals equalled the total Jimmy Ross was alleged to have scored in a game for Preston North End against Stoke (later Stoke City) in 1888, though it was not until years later it was established that Ross had only scored four.
 The record for all divisions was broken just 12 days after Drake's tally by Bunny Bell of Tranmere Rovers in the Football League Third Division North, who scored nine against Oldham Athletic.

 Aftermath

 Aston Villa went on to be relegated for the first time in their history at the end of the season.
 Arsenal failed to win a fourth consecutive league title but went on to lift the FA Cup with Drake scoring the only goal of the game.